 The B58’s major selling point is its power: it produces between 335 and 462 hp depending on the model.
 The engine also has a low-inertia turbocharger and direct injection, which allows for good fuel economy and emissions levels despite the high output.

-7. It’s Not Expensive to Maintain
+7. Inexpensive to Maintain

 The B58 is powerful and efficient thanks to its twin turbochargers, which allow it to produce a respectable 355 horsepower at 6300 RPM in the M240i.
 It also offers great mileage for an engine in this class: 26 mpg city, 35 mpg highway on premium fuel (regular fuel will yield even better results).